CptMiracle/cptmiracle.github.io/html/notes.md

 https://www.youtube.com/watch?v=k32voqQhODc
 For flexbox

-Use vw instead of px for font-size on text, vw is relative to the screen resolution.
+Use rem instead of px for font-size on text.

 Recreate the html and css template